navido89/Police_Force_US/README.md

 ## Project Results:
 [(Back to top)](#table-of-contents)
 + With race being a big question going into this project, seeing the number of victims based on race seemed to be perfectly logical.
-Here we saw that within all of the dataset White was killed the most and then black was almost half of the white percentage.
+Here we see that within all of the dataset White was killed the most and then black was almost half of the white percentage.
 <p align="center">
 <img src="images/big_observation.png" style>
 </p>

-+ Following now in the same line of questioning, we took a look at the physical location by state with respect to the races that were shot in those states:
++ Following now in the same line of questioning, we take a look at the physical location by state with respect to the races that were shot in those states:
 <p align="center">
 <img src="images/shooting_race_location.png" style>
 </p>